LeadConsult/down-load/README.md

-THis is 0x15.
-API ALX task
+This is 0x14.
+JavaScript - Web scraping ALX task